Dumberdore/test-copycat/README.md

 # test-copycat

 This is Test Repo to test action okbeacon/copycat
-- THis is a.bullet point
+- THis is a bullet point
+- This is another bullet point